 2. TSW write the questions from Section D. Presentation of New Material, number 3. a-? in their notebooks and leave space under each question to answer it.
 This will be graded by a quiz in a future lesson.

 C. Set: TTW lead a discussion on the clear target and or bell ringer to ensure that the students understand it/them.
 TTW lead a discussion on the assignment from the day before to ensure understanding.

-1. TSW complete their notes by writing down writing down and answering the questions in Section D. Presentation of New Material, number 3.
+1. TSW complete their guided notes by answering the questions in Section D. Presentation of New Material, number 3.
 They will do this while listening to the lecture/reviewing the presentation.